About

 All topics relate to industry and include things such as detail and assembly drawing, development of mechanisms, machine frames along with electrical and electronic and sheet metal drawing.
 Students will use the current versions of AutoCAD, Solidworks and Autodesk Inventor.

-Here are some of the things you will learn:
+Here are some of the skills you will acquire in the program:

 Program Overview